csharp-ml-dotnet

 ml-net-demo-4

-Depending on the model you have chosen, Model Builder will prompt you to load the dataset you will use to train the model.
+Depending on the model you have chosen, Model Builder will ask you to load the dataset you will use to train the model.
 You can load data from a CSV file, a SQL Server database, among others.

 Select the data source, load and configure the data, and proceed to train the model.
 Model Builder will automatically select the best algorithm and tune the hyperparameters.